Versus (2000 film): Plot

-Prisoner KSC2-303 attempts to force The Girl to tell him what is going on, believing that she has been hiding secrets from him the whole time.
-Before explaining thoroughly, The Man finds Prisoner KSC2-303 and The Girl.
-The Man begins explaining to Prisoner KSC2-303 that they are reincarnations of past lives.
-The Man plans to use The Girl as a sacrifice to open the portal hidden in The Forest of Resurrection and obtain the power of darkness.
-Unable to accept his explanations, Prisoner KSC2-303 attempts to kill The Man but is killed himself instead.
+KSC2-303 attempts to force The Girl to reveal what is going on, believing that she is hiding secrets from him.
+Before she can reveal anything, The Man finds KSC2-303 and The Girl.
+The Man says that they are reincarnations of past lives.
+He plans to use The Girl as a sacrifice to open the portal hidden in The Forest of Resurrection and obtain the power of darkness.
+Unable to believe the Man, KSC2-303 attempts to kill him but is killed instead.

-The Girl manages to reach Prisoner KSC2-303's body and feeds him a part of her blood before being taken by The Man's minions.
-During his unconscious state, Prisoner KSC2-303 experiences a flashback of his past life in the 10th century; he is the ally that was too late to save the lone samurai in the opening scene of the movie.
-He and The Girl (who is revealed to be a princess) are confronted by the mysterious priest (who turns out to be The Man) and his gang.
-Outnumbered and facing long odds, Pre-Prisoner KSC2-303 reluctantly kills The Girl to stop The Man from obtaining the power of darkness.
-Enraged, The Man viciously kills Pre-Prisoner KSC2-303.
-Prisoner KSC2-303 is awakened in the present with the truth fully revealed to him.
+The Girl reaches KSC2-303's corpse and feeds him some of her blood before being taken by The Man's minions.
+During his unconscious state, KSC2-303 experiences a flashback of his past life in the 10th century and learns that he was the ally who was too late to save the samurai.
+He and The Girl (who was actually a princess) were confronted by the priest (who turns out to be The Man) and his gang.
+Outnumbered, KSC2-303 reluctantly killed The Girl in his past life to stop The Man from obtaining the power of darkness.
+Enraged, The Man killed KSC2-303.

-The following morning, Prisoner KSC2-303 confronts The Man and his minions for a final showdown.
-Prisoner KSC2-303 takes on the minions first and wins, leaving only The Man left.
-Prisoner KSC2-303 decapitates The Man and rescues The Girl, and both make their escape from The Forest of Resurrection.
+The following morning, KSC2-303 confronts The Man and his minions.
+KSC2-303 takes on the minions first and wins, leaving only The Man left.
+KSC2-303 decapitates The Man and rescues The Girl, and both make their escape from The Forest of Resurrection.

 99 years later, Earth lies in ruin.
-The reincarnation of The Man travels through the remains of a city, and eventually confronts Prisoner KSC2-303 and the reincarnated versions of The Man's gang (who now work for KSC2-303).
+The reincarnation of The Man travels through the remains of a city, and eventually confronts KSC2-303 and the reincarnated versions of The Man's gang (who now work for KSC2-303).
 The Girl, held against her will, tells The Man that she should have been on his side 99 years earlier.
-With nothing left to destroy in this world, Prisoner KSC2-303 asks The Man to take him to the Other Side.
-The Man and Prisoner KSC2-303 charge at each other and engage in battle one more time.
+With nothing left to destroy in this world, KSC2-303 asks The Man to take him to Hell.
+The Man and KSC2-303 charge at each other and engage in battle one more time.